 Direct to Customer marketing (D2C) has been around for decades.
 In this marketing strategy, the product is manufactured directly and sold directly to the consumer, removing the need for wholesalers and retailers.
 It means that the sales process is more tailored to the individual customer and less interrupted.
 Instead of physical stores, today’s sales are usually conducted via digital commerce websites and social media.

 It is important for brands to determine what is the best approach for their company before making the strategic decision to go direct-to-consumer.
-In this article, discover what D2C marketing is, the advantages and disadvantages of Direct to Customer marketing, and D2C marketing examples of successful D2C brands and key D2C trends in 2022.
+In this article, discover what the D2C (direct-to-consumer) model is and how it relates to marketing.
+Understand the advantages and disadvantages of Direct to Customer marketing, explore D2C marketing examples of successful D2C brands, and stay updated on key D2C trends in 2023.

 Direct to Customer (D2C) is when you sell directly to consumers.
 Sellers bypass any third parties, including retailers, wholesalers, and other middlemen.
 Direct selling allows companies to build closer relationships with customers and maintain greater control of their products as well as own the brand experience from beginning to end.